5 Methods of Circuit Protection for Gearmotors Part 2

-However all the above designs require some sort of processing – a computer is needed to make a decision based upon a measurement.
-The following implementation uses a few low cost, discrete components to prevent excessive current damaging the motor in a stall condition.
-There isn’t any decision making by a microprocessor here, instead, a current feedback loop is created by Q2, which monitors the voltage drop across R1.
+However all the above designs require some sort of processing – a computer is needed to make a decision based upon measurement.
+The following implementation uses a few low cost, discrete components to prevent excessive current from damaging the motor in a stall condition.
+There isn’t any decision-making by a microprocessor here, instead, a current feedback loop is created by Q2, which monitors the voltage drop across R1.

 - If T1 is open, current flows through R1, the “current sensing” resistor.

 - The voltage drop across R1 increases as the current through T1 increases (Ohm’s law).

 - If the voltage drop across R1 reaches ~0.65V, T2 begins to open (assuming transistors are 2N3904).

 - Some current diverted to Gnd through Q2, less through A1